 We value the importance of early reading and writing and provide a rigorous and systematic approach to the teaching of phonics.
 We aim for every child to believe that they can read.
 The main aim is that the children will develop a mastery of phonics, using and applying their phonic knowledge in their everyday reading and spelling.

-Read Write Inc., developed by Ruth Miskin, is a whole-school literacy programme for 4-11-year-olds designed to create fluent readers, confident speakers and willing writers.
+At Holy Rood, we follow elements of the Read Write Inc. phonics programme, developed by Ruth Miskin.
+This programme is designed to create fluent readers, confident speakers and willing writers.

 The five key principles that underpin all the teaching in all Read Write Inc. Programmes are: